 - Start-up visa.
 Special visas for the citizens of non-EU/EEA countries running innovative businesses in Lithuania.

-Being part of ECOVIS International consulting network present in more than 60 counties around the world ECOVIS ProventusLaw currently considered as the most experienced financial licensing advisor in Lithuania.
-During the period of last 12 months, ECOVIS licensed in Lithuania more than 10 finance institutions including big names deVere and Instarem setting up their European operations centres in Vilnius.
+Being part of ECOVIS International consulting network present in more than 80 counties around the world ECOVIS ProventusLaw currently considered as the most experienced financial licensing advisor in Lithuania.
+ECOVIS licensed in Lithuania more than 30 finance institutions including big names deVere, Instarem (Nium), Contis Group setting up their European operations in Vilnius.
 ECOVIS ProventusLaw provides all the necessary services for the bank licensing, including preparation of licensing documentation, representation at the Bank of Lithuania (Regulator) during the licensing procedure, company incorporation, office registration, advice on IT, HR, compliance and other issues rising during the incorporation of banking business in Europe.
 After the licensing procedure completed, ECOVIS offers accounting, reporting, audit, compliance and legal services for the operational business.

 Our Specialised Bank licensing presentation you can download: